thecyman/coffeescript-style-guide/README.md

 <a name="parameters"/>
 ## Parameters

-Use [Codo](https://github.com/coffeedoc/codo) style, with curly brackets for function information and parameters.
+Use [Codo](https://github.com/coffeedoc/codo) style, with curly braces for function information and parameters.
 Block or single-line comments can be used:

 ```coffeescript
 # Move the animal.